DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

-For someone who loves winged eye liner SO MUCH, I couldn’t be worse at applying it; getting my liner right can sometimes take just as long as the rest of my face combined.
-In recent years, as my hands have become a little more shaky and painful thanks to the Fibro fairy, my winged eye liner skills – such as they were – have taken a knock.
-This is why I’ve been watching with interest the recent explosion of eye liner wing stamps to the market, I couldn’t help but think that if they actually work they could be the answer to all my problems… so I took the most affordable one for a spin and figured I’d give you a quick run down of my thoughts.
+For someone who loves winged eye liner SO MUCH, I couldn’t be worse at applying it.
+Getting my liner right can sometimes take just as long as the rest of my face combined.
+In recent years, as my hands have become a little more shaky and painful thanks to my chronic pain, my winged eye liner skills – such as they were – have taken a knock.
+This is why I’ve been watching with interest the recent explosion of eye liner wing stamps to the market, I couldn’t help but think that if they actually work they could be the answer to all my problems, so I took the most affordable one for a spin and figured I’d give you a quick run down of my thoughts.

-The Rimmel Wonder Wing is a felt tip liner that has an arrowhead shaped tip specially designed to stamp the ‘perfect’ wing onto each lid.
+The Rimmel Wonder Wing [affiliate link] is a felt tip liner with an arrowhead shaped tip specially designed to stamp the ‘perfect’ wing onto each lid.
 It is not only touted as being easy to administer and richly pigmented, it also claims that it can be used as a traditional liner as well.

 When I first opened it I noticed that the tip actually has a vague iron shape – half rounded and half flat – which I thought might make it difficult to use.
 It doesn’t have much of a discernible fragrance, and the packaging isn’t particularly exciting with gold writing on a glossy black tube which is a little thicker than a standard felt pen.

 When swatching and trialling the stamp on the back of my hand I saw right away that it isn’t as richly pigmented as claimed.
 Whilst it’s very black it’s also kinda watery, which isn’t what you want from a product that claims to be a stamp and go kind of deal.
 If you use the flat plane of the nib it stamps a rounded wide triangle, but using it on its side gives the more ‘wing like’ shape (the narrower shapes below).